Drug-induced hypoglycemia

 - Beta-blockers (such as atenolol, or propranolol overdose)

-- Cibenzoline and quinidine (heart arrhythmia drugs)
+- Cibenzoline and quinidine (heart arrhythmia medicines)

 - Glinides (such as nateglinide and repaglinide)